Our fear of forgetting important things

 There’s so much work done in it

-Sure there might be loads of work done in a old requirement documents and things that we have talked about, drawn, thought long and hard about etc etc.
+Sure there might be loads of work done in old requirement documents and things that we have talked about, drawn, thought long and hard about etc. etc.

 The only sad part is that the world around us is not the same.
 We have most likely made changes in the system that we are going to implement the feature in.
-Or the systems around ours has change.
+Or the systems around ours have changed.
 Or the people have changed.

 I have a little question that I ask people to show that requirements rot, and to try to find the best-before-date

-The most common answer is around 1-3 months depending on the requirment.
-Because (most) everyone realize that requirments rot.
-Therefor we want to write as little as possible (just as with code, by the way) to remember the conversations we had, and we want to do that as close as possible to the implementation of the feature.
+The most common answer is around 1-3 months depending on the requirement.
+Because (most) everyone realizes that requirements rot.
+Therefore, we want to write as little as possible (just as with code, by the way) to remember the conversations we had, and we want to do that as close as possible to the implementation of the feature.

 But that requires that you know your goals and strategies for getting there.